weidengeist/Willowbot/README.md

   }
 }
 ```
 The command definition above will delete all Messages which contain the terms/emotes »Kappa«, »failFish«, or »LUL«.
 For this action we need the ID of the message you want to delete.
 That ID is represented by the placeholder variable `msgID`.
-The advantage of using this method instead of the Twitch blacklist: You and your moderators will be able to see the message and its problematic content and, if necessary, take further actions in case of severe discrimination or harassement, whereas messages with Twitch blacklist terms would be suppressed before any moderator can see it and have a chance to report the user to Twitch.
+The advantage of using this method instead of the Twitch blacklist: You and your moderators will be able to see the message and its problematic content and, if necessary, take further actions in case of severe discrimination or harassment, whereas messages with Twitch blacklist terms would be suppressed before any moderator can see it and have a chance to report the user to Twitch.
 In the section about answer types we will see how to extend this command and make it even more useful.

 ### 3.7 Trigger types: raids and subscriptions